amdomgere/Hello-world/README.md

 # Hello-world
 My first repository on GitHub
-I love to play and watch football
+I love to play and watch football.